Grey Rock Method: The New Way Of Shutting Toxic People

 - Communicating in an unemotional way so that it does not hurt anyone

-The Grey rock method is used by people as a coping mechanism for avoiding someone who carries a narcissistic personality.
+This method is used by people as a coping mechanism for avoiding someone who carries a Grey Rock narcissistic personality.
 The Grey rock method is also used to avoid emotional abuses like when someone tries taking control over someone or exerts dominance.